ginkgostreet/ginkgo-docs-grav/pages/01.guides/00.orientation/docs.md

 * [Roadmap](/manifest/features/information-architecture/discussion/initial-brainstorm#roadmap)

 The first two items represent mostly describe the state of the Solution the Lab was created to implement and maintain.
 Guides can be in a draft state however and either represent how the Solution functions, or how it eventually will function.

+## Guides

+"Reference" documentation is relegated to a sub-folder under Guides.
+It is necessary documentation but considered less useful because it must address a large audience with different skills, experience, and purposes.
+Reference documentation should be further limited because specific interfaces should be documented within the Solution of the Feature that implements it, or a meta-feature that brings together the several features that implement a single form or interface.

+Most Guides are intended to be "Objective Centric".
+This means that a single audience is targetted, and usually an advanced user.
+Skill-building and familiarity are their own objectives, so most guides do not need to cater to beginners.

+The gray area between Guides and References are conceptual guides.
+Use your judgment in organizing conceptual documentation as a Reference, or a Guide.

 ## Manifest